These Buckeye Brownies are decadent, rich, and so addicting.

 Let’s stop for a minute and talk about this frosting.
 It takes about five minutes to make.
 It’s outrageously good.
 You’re going to want to grab a bowl and eat it by the spoonful.
 But try, TRY to resist.
 I really want you to get the full Buckeye Brownie experience.
 But feel free to lick those beaters clean.
 And the mixing bowl too.
 I am soooo not judging.

 So you’ve got your brownie and your peanut butter frosting.
 The last step?
 Chocolate glaze.
 Because of course this needs more chocolate.
 And ganache makes everything better.
+Just read the reviews on my ganache-coated Chocolate Bundt Cake.

 Guys, these brownies are cah-RAZY good.
 Not that anyone is surprised, but these are ultra rich.
 A few bites will satisfy your craving…for five minutes.
 Then you’ll want a few more bites.
 Then you’ll seriously be done…really…until an hour later when you walk by the counter and spot them again.
 Just a few more bites, then seriously, you’re done.
 Except you’re not.
 Because these are so freaking addictive.